The Goa Farmhouse Opportunity

 - You cannot build a multi-storey villa retreat on agricultural land calling it a "farmhouse" — enforcement has increased significantly

-- Pools, gardens, and open structures (trellises, gazebos) outside the footprint limit may be permitted with specific Panchayat permission — verify locally
+- Pools, gardens, and open structures may be permitted with Panchayat approval — verify locally

-- Agro-tourism operations under Annexure XI-A can generate revenue from the agricultural components of the land without triggering construction permit issues
+- Agro-tourism operations can generate revenue without triggering construction permit issues

 Farmhouse as Rental Income

 Organic farm stays, yoga retreat farmhouses, and private villa estates are one of Goa's fastest-growing hospitality niches.
-A well-designed farmhouse within the 5.5m height limit, featuring an open-air yoga deck, pool, and gardens in Quepem or Canacona, can command ₹15,000–₹40,000 per night on Airbnb during the season (October–March).
-The key is to work within the legal framework — buyers who respect the 2.5% coverage and 5.5m height limits build sustainable, leasable, and resaleable assets.
-Buyers who ignore them face demolition notices.
+A well-designed farmhouse within the 5.5m height limit, featuring an open-air yoga deck, pool, and gardens, can command ₹15,000–₹40,000 per night during peak season (October–March).
+Staying within legal limits ensures sustainable and resaleable assets — violations risk demolition.

 The Most Important Legal Check: Wet Paddy Fields

-Goa's legislation strongly protects wet paddy (khazan) fields from any conversion or construction — even under the farmhouse exemption in the GLDBCR 2010.
-These ecologically protected fields cannot be built on regardless of what a seller claims.
-Before purchasing any agricultural or farmhouse land, obtain a TCP Zone Certificate from the TCPD confirming the land is Orchard Zone or agricultural (non-paddy).
-Khazan fields are not permitted for farmhouse development under any current notification.
+Goa's legislation strongly protects wet paddy (khazan) fields from any conversion or construction.
+These cannot be built on under any condition.
+Always obtain a TCP Zone Certificate confirming Orchard Zone or non-paddy agricultural classification before purchase.

 Farmhouse Land Due Diligence Checklist

-- Obtain Form I & XIV, NEC, and 30-year title chain
+- Verify Form I & XIV, NEC, and 30-year title chain

-SwiftSell has a verified portfolio of farmhouse and estate land across Goa's interior and semi-coastal talukas.
-All listings include confirmed zone classification and GLDBCR 2010 compliance status.
+SwiftSell has a verified portfolio of farmhouse and estate land across Goa.
+All listings include confirmed zoning and compliance checks.
 Contact us for a confidential briefing.